itsbudyn/itsbudyn/README.md

 # 👋 Hello!

 ### I’m @itsbudyn
-- 🎓 B. Eng. in Cybersecurity, specialized in Data Security.
-Continuing in the same field as a Master's Student at [Wrocław University of Science and Technology](https://pwr.edu.pl)
+- 🎓 M. Eng. in Cybersecurity @ [Wrocław University of Science and Technology](https://pwr.edu.pl)
 - ⌨️ Coding as a hobby, non-professionally at the moment
 - 🌐 Spoken languages: 🇵🇱 🇬🇧